 Lithium Battery Dangers - How to store lithium-ion batteries safely?

 In today’s world, we have high expectations for smartphones.
 For most buyers, an important feature is the long battery life and fast charging times.
-However, this has brought lithium-ion technology to the extreme.
+However, this has brought lithium-ion technology to an extreme.
 Even global technology companies have not been spared.
-In this passage, we would remind you of the lithium battery dangers and provide you guidelines for the lithium battery storage.
+In this passage, we would remind you of the lithium battery dangers and provide you with guidelines for lithium battery storage.

 Exposing the Hidden Lithium Battery Dangers